MarcoPelazza/ACTAM_project_Thrillizy/README.md

 It's initialized by the constructor with the following attributes:
 * `this.position`: it's an object of the `Position` class of the corresponding note
-* `this.dict`: it's the trills `JSON` which is a kind of db that contains the information about the trills
+* `this.dict`: it's the trills `JSON` which is a kind of database that contains all the information about the trills

 The `getThrills()` method returns the complete trill.